GUE-CYBER-LIMITED/digital-skills-for-marketing/05_soft_skills/writing_professional_emails.md

 ### 2. Tone and Clarity
 **What it is**: Using polite, professional language and simple words to ensure your message is understood.

-**Example**: On your Android phone, you might email, “Thank you for your help.
-Can we meet tomorrow?” instead of “Hey, what’s up?
-Meet soon?”
-On your Windows computer, you’d write similarly in Outlook.
+**Example**: On your Android phone, you might email, "Thank you for your help.
+Can we meet tomorrow?" instead of "Hey, what's up?
+Meet soon?"
+On your Windows computer, you'd write similarly in Outlook.

 **Illustration**: Tone is like seasoning.
 A pinch of politeness makes the email (dish) taste professional, not bland or too casual.

 ### 3. Proofreading
 **What it is**: Checking your email for spelling, grammar, or tone errors before sending to avoid mistakes.

-**Example**: On your Windows computer, you might use Gmail’s spell-check to fix “recieve” to “receive.”
-On your Android phone, you’d review the email in the Gmail app before hitting send.
+**Example**: On your Windows computer, you might use Gmail's spell-check to fix "recieve" to "receive."
+On your Android phone, you'd review the email in the Gmail app before hitting send.

 **Illustration**: Proofreading is like checking your outfit.
 You fix a stain (typo) to look polished before going out (sending).